Classes Ages 6 – 10: Youth Program

 Beginner Schedule – Ages 6-10: Youth

 (Youth train 2-times per week.
 Although not advisable, upon request, 1-time per week may be arranged on a temporary basis for these programs.
 Once the first belt is earned, class time may change.
-This process typically takes approximately 2 months, but is dependent upon achieving certain milestones in the curriculum.)
+This process typically takes approximately 2 months, but is dependent upon achieving certain milestones in the curriculum.
+See all available WKFA classes on the Full Class Schedule.)

 Join Anytime